servicecatalog/service-tools/oscm-common-build/README.md

   - `ConfigurationKey`- Defines configuration parameters for the application.
   - `EntityKey`- Defines all entities and their event classes.
   - `MessageKey` - Defines messages for logging and exceptions.
-  - `TransitionKey` - Defines transitions from on entity to another.
+  - `TransitionKey` - Defines transitions from one entity to another.
   - `VersionKey` - Defines all versions of the application.

 3. Write your business logic.
 Note that the methods that will be called by the tools must comply to the corresponding functional interface: